learn-co-curriculum/java-string-constructors/README.md

 This code uses a **string literal** "Tom" to assign a value to a `String` data type.

-But what happens when we assigned multiple variables to the same string literal, for example:
+But what happens when we assign multiple variables to the same string literal, for example:

 ```java